Vinay-Saw/llm-app-builder/README.md

 ├── app.py                # Main Flask application with all core logic ├── requirements.txt      # Python dependencies for the project
-├── procfile.txt          # Configuration for deploying to cloud services like Heroku ├── .env                  # File for storing secret API keys (DO NOT COMMIT) ├── test_request.py       # Script for testing the /api/build endpoint ├── test_aipipe.py        # Diagnostic script to test the aipipe.org API connection
+├── procfile.txt          # Configuration for deploying to cloud services like Heroku ├── test_request.py       # Script for testing the /api/build endpoint
-├── round_1_request.json  # Example JSON request for an initial build ├── round_2_request.json  # Example JSON request for a revision
+├── test_aipipe.py        # Diagnostic script to test the aipipe.org API connection
-└── templates/
+├── sample_request.json   # Example JSON request for an initial build └── templates/
     └── index.html        # Simple frontend for the service (optional)
 ```